AesonF/disease_propagation/README.md

 Aeson Feehan, Romain Ilbert, Emmanuel Merone

 ## Languages
-The entire project is contained in the jupyter notebook and the explanations are in French.
+The entire project is contained in the jupyter notebook and the explanations of the code are in French.

 ## Description
 Construction of dynamic environments for simulating the propagation of infectious diseases, in Python.